coleifer/peewee/docs/peewee/api.rst

     .. note:: Subqueries must be related by foreign key and can be arbitrarily deep

-    .. note:: For more information, see the :ref:`nplusone` document.
+    .. note:: For more information, see the :ref:`nplusone` document and the :ref:`prefetch` sub-section.

     .. warning::
         :py:func:`prefetch` can use up lots of RAM when the result set is large,